jimmoua/coms2223/pdp-11.md

 ### Index Deferred Mode

-Consider `ADD @1000((R2),R1`, which translates to:
+Consider `ADD @1000(R2),R1`, which translates to:
-+ Take the pointer to pointer of R2 and add it 1000
++ Take the address of R2 and add 1000 to it.
+Use that value as the address operand.
-+ Grab that value at that pointer value
-+ Add it to R1
++ Grab that contents at the address operand (which we got from above) and add its contents to R1.

 ![AutoIndDef](./img/autoIndexDef.jpg)